mhinz/vim-galore/README.md

 get a nice uniform interface for browsing the entries.

 At all time there's only one quickfix list, but every window can has its own location list.
-Both type of lists _feel_ the same, but use slighly different commands for navigation.
+Both type of lists _feel_ the same, but use slightly different commands for navigation.

 Most common commands: